Cities cluster into growth regimes that propagate shocks: Introduction

-Recent advances in satellite remote sensing and spatial data science have made it possible to move beyond country-level aggregates and examine urban dynamics at much finer spatial resolutions.
+Recent advances in satellite remote sensing and spatial data science have made it possible to move beyond country-level aggregates.
 Satellite data have been used to track structural transformations in urban form across thousands of cities \cite{frolking2024global} and to classify the temporal dynamics of urban activities over long historical periods \cite{gravier2024typology}.
-Nighttime light (NTL) intensity, captured by satellites such as the Defense Meteorological Satellite Program (DMSP) and the Visible Infrared Imaging Radiometer Suite (VIIRS), has been validated as a robust proxy for economic activity, exhibiting correlations with GDP of approximately 0.97 in many contexts \cite{Henderson2012, Chen2022}.
-When combined with high-resolution population grids and urban boundary delineations, these data enable the construction of spatially explicit GDP estimates for thousands of functional urban areas (FUAs) worldwide \cite{Dijkstra2019}.
-FUAs---defined as cities and their surrounding commuting zones based on labor market integration---capture the economic and functional extent of urban systems far more accurately than arbitrary administrative boundaries \cite{BaumSnow2010, Dijkstra2019, Florax2003,vermeulen2019modelling}.

-In this paper, we leverage globally gridded GDP data for 8,808 FUAs across 165 countries over the period 1993--2019 to examine whether urban growth dynamics conform to the predictions of standard neoclassical models.
-Our analysis reveals patterns that are difficult to reconcile with the single-equilibrium view.
-Rather than converging toward a common trajectory, FUAs cluster into multiple persistent growth regimes, each characterized by distinct volatility profiles, convergence behaviors, and responses to global shocks.
-These regimes are not artifacts of geography or political boundaries.
-Instead, they reflect structural similarities in economic composition and development stage.
-FUAs within the same country frequently belong to different regimes, while FUAs in distant countries with similar structural characteristics often share the same regime.
+Nighttime lights (NTL) from the DMSP and VIIRS satellites are a well-tested proxy-measure for economic activity.
+They work best at telling apart which places are richer or poorer at a given moment: national-level fits give ($R^2\approx0.9$) \cite{Henderson2012, Chen2022}.
+They work less well at tracking how a single place changes year to year, and the lights-to-GDP relationship differs from place to place \cite{Gibson2021, Bluhm2022}.
+To mitigate this, we standardize each FUA's growth against all other FUAs in the same year, so the clustering compares where an FUA sits relative to its peers, not its absolute year-to-year growth.
+NTL also track city economies better than larger regional aggregates \cite{ChenNordhaus2011}, which suits our city-level (FUA) unit of analysis.
+A FUA is defined as cities and their surrounding commuting zones based on labor market integration \cite{BaumSnow2010, Dijkstra2019, Florax2003,vermeulen2019modelling}.